 Marking the loss of a great and generous friend, and an outdoorsman of deep wisdom

-The young scribe already had a full plate as an outdoor columnist for the Missoulian and state wire editor for its parent company, Lee Enterprises, but he was about to take on a much larger assignment.
+Burk already had a full plate as an outdoor columnist for the Missoulian and state wire editor for its parent company, Lee Enterprises, but he was about to take on a much larger assignment.
 As the meeting broke up, one of the speakers, a tall, solidly built man with a close crop of white hair, approached him.
-He was G. M. “Brandy” Brandborg, the former supervisor of the Bitterroot National Forest and ringleader of a group of dissident ex-foresters, ranchers, and loggers in the Bitterroot Valley south of town who were raising questions about the management of national forest timber lands surrounding this exceptionally scenic valley.
+He was G. M. “Brandy” Brandborg, the former supervisor of the Bitterroot National Forest and ringleader of a group of dissident ex-foresters, ranchers, and loggers in the Bitterroot Valley south of town.
+These individuals, all of whom had long ties to the area, were raising questions about the management of national forest timber lands surrounding this exceptionally scenic valley.

 Dale Burk taking notes on a Bitterroot Forest field trip, 1971.
 Courtesy Burk family.

-What we did have in the 1970s was a friend in common, and therein lies a story I would like to tell.
+What Dale and I did have in common was a certain friend, and therein lies a story I would like to tell.
 Burk was the fishing buddy of Kenneth Bohlig, an independent-minded outdoorsman from upstate New York, who had settled with his wife in a high, remote valley in southwestern Montana called the Big Hole.
 Dale became fast friends with Ken and Clara Bohlig, as would I, for these friendly and outgoing folks often invited me to stay at their remote outpost on the far side of the Continental Divide.
 Ken's conservation ethic made him a person of suspicion in the conservative Big Hole valley, and he and Clara paid for his views with the loss of their teaching jobs in the valley's small high school.
 Dale, for his part, would often take Ken out on the Big Hole River to fish from his drift boat and swap stories.
-Most of these, I suspect, were from Dale's inexhaustible trove of hunting and fishing tales.
+Most of these, I suspect, came from Dale's inexhaustible trove of hunting and fishing tales.

 Dale Burk now lies on the far side of that unbreachable divide.
 Many Montanans, and former residents such as I, are bereft of a generous, outgoing man who lived life with a robust capacity for enjoyment.
 Dale also had a conscience that wouldn’t quit.
 There are many places in his home state that are still wild and beautiful, thanks in part to his journalistic efforts, most notably the Great Bear Wilderness and its lifeblood stream, the Middle Fork of the Flathead, which he wrote about with great passion and deep understanding.
 But it was his nine-part investigation of clearcutting practices on the Bitterroot National Forest, which grew out of his meeting with G. M. Brandborg in the fall of 1969, that established Burk as a reporter of high rank.